 Towards the front.

-Not more than one main-beam headlamp on each side of the vehicle may swivel to produce bend lighting.
+Not more than one driving-beam headlamp on each side of the vehicle may swivel to produce bend lighting.

 6.1.7.
 Electrical connections

 6.1.7.1.
-Except when they are used to give intermittent luminous warnings at short intervals, the main-beam headlamps may be switched ON only when the dipped-beam headlamps are manually activated or the conditions for automatic switching ON of dipped-beam headlamps exist.
-Consequently, the main beam headlamps shall be switched OFF automatically when the dipped-beam headlamps are manually deactivated or the conditions for automatic switching ON of dipped-beam headlamps ceased to exist.
+Except when they are used to give intermittent luminous warnings at short intervals, the driving-beam headlamps may be switched ON only when the passing-beam headlamps are manually activated or the conditions for automatic switching ON of passing-beam headlamps exist.
+Consequently, the driving-beam headlamps shall be switched OFF automatically when the passing-beam headlamps are manually deactivated or the conditions for automatic switching ON of passing-beam headlamps ceased to exist.

 6.1.7.2.
-The control of the main-beam headlamps may be automatic regarding their switching ON and OFF, the control signals being produced by a sensor system which is capable of detecting and reacting to each of the following inputs:
+The control of the driving-beam headlamps may be automatic regarding their switching ON and OFF, the control signals being produced by a sensor system which is capable of detecting and reacting to each of the following inputs:

 (a) Ambient lighting conditions;